The Wizard of Alderley Edge

 By the affirmation of the person that had Communication with him, the last of his Appearances was on this following manner ; I had been, said he, to sell a Horse at the next Market Town, but not attaining my price, as I returned home by the way I met this man aforesaid who began to be familiar with me, asking what news, and how affairs moved throughout the Country ; I answered as I thought fit ; withall I told him of my Horse whom he began to cheapen, and proceeded with me so far, that the price was agreed upon ; so he turned back with me and told me, that if I would go along with him, I should receive my Money ; on our way we went, I upon my Horse and he on another milk white beast ; after much discourse I askt him where he dwelt, and what his name was ; he told me, That his dwelling was about a mile off, at a place called Farran ; of which place I had never heard though I knew all the Country round about ; he also told me, That he himself was that person of the Family of Learmonts so much spoken off for a Prophet ; At which I began to be somewhat fearful, perceiving us in a road which I had never been in before, which increased my fear and admiration more.
 Well on we went till he brought me under ground I know not how into the presence of a beautiful woman that payd me the moneys without a word speaking ; he conducted me out again through a large and long entry, where I saw above 600 men in Armour layd prostrate on the ground as if asleep : at last I found my self in the open field by the help of Moon-light in that very place where first I met him, and made shift to get home by three in the morning, but the money I received was just double of what I esteemed it, and what the woman payd me, of which at this instant I have several pieces to show consisting of nine pences, thirteen pence halfpennies, &c.

 This earlier version is considerably closer to the Alderley one; the sword and horn test is absent, and the horse is milk-white rather than coal-black, as in the Canobie Dick version.
 The man is on his way back from a market town, having failed to sell his horse for the price he wanted; the sale of a horse occurs only once, not on a series of occasions.
 The only significant differences are that the old man is indirectly identified as Thomas the Rhymer (the reference to ‘the Family of Learmonts’), and the payment being made by a beautiful woman (who, Walter Scott supposes, is the Fairy Queen, since Thomas the Rhymer is her lover).
 I don’t think it’s too much of a stretch of the imagination to suggest this 17th century story of Thomas the Rhymer was the nucleus of the 18th century story of the Cheshire Enchanter.
-All that Parson Shrigley had to do was to add a bit of local colour, and we have the legend of the Wizard of Alderley Edge.
+It’s not unreasonable to suppose that Parson Shrigley had a copy of Scot’s The Discoverie of Witchcraft, and that, having read the story, he decided to tailor a version in order to entertain his parishioners.
+All he had to do was to add a bit of local colour, and the legend of the Wizard of Alderley Edge would have been created.